 Consider a Private Judge

 The public courts are overburdened, underfunded, and inefficient.
 As a result, it often saves money and a great deal of time on complex cases to pay a private judge to handle the case.
-It also allows for greater confidentiality, flexibility in managing your personal calendar, and provides for hearings in a more pleasant environment.
+It also allows for greater confidentiality, flexibility in managing your personal calendar, and provides for hearings in a quicker and more pleasant environment.

-Disclosure of all finances and often business opportunities is mandatory in family law proceedings.
+Disclosure of all finances and business opportunities is mandatory in family law proceedings.
 Dissemination of this information to the public must be minimized.

 Wealth & Retirement Planning